 Barcelona is a city full of life and sometimes it is hard to make a choice.
 Here you find our personal recommendations for best day activities in Barcelona :

 1.)
-The attraction getting the most visitors each year is the Sagrada Familia.
+The attraction getting the most visitors each year: Sagrada Familia.

 2.)
 Calle Joaquin Costa in Raval